-Excess of Assets over Liabilities - Attribution of Valuation Difference Difference £ '000 Difference in the valuation of assets - 893,225 Difference in the valuation of technical provisions 730,284 Difference in the valuation of other liabilities 25,176 Total of reserves and retained earnings from financial statements 16,530 Reserves from financial statements adjusted for Solvency II valuation differences - 121,234 Ordinary share capital 301,110 Share premium account related to ordinary share capital 10,000 Excess of assets over liabilities 189,876 Add: Subordinated liabilities 15,000 Less: Foreseeable dividends - Basic own funds 204,876
+Excess of Assets over Liabilities - Attribution of Valuation Difference

+£ '000

+Equity in Financial Statements 427,822

+Difference in the valuation of assets 99,555

+Difference in the valuation of technical provisions 89,899

+Difference in the valuation of other liabilities 23,724

+Excess of assets over liabilities 214,645

+Add: Subordinated liabilities 15,000

+Less: Foreseeable dividends

+SII Basic own funds 229,645

-Valuation differences are representative of items of assets and liabilities which have been valued on a different basis for Solvency II reporting purposes compared with IFRS.
+Valuation differences are representative of items of assets and liabilities which have been valued on a different basis for Solvency II reporting purposes compared with UK GAAP.

-Subordinated liabilities are included as a reconciling item in the table above since they are treated as liabilities for GAAP but count towards Own Funds for Solvency II.
+Subordinated liabilities are included as a reconciling item in the table above since they are treated as liabilities for UK GAAP but count towards Own Funds for Solvency II.

-Ancillary Own Funds represent a difference as these are off-balance sheet items for IFRS reporting, but have been approved for use as Own Funds for Solvency II.
+Ancillary Own Funds represent a difference as these are off-balance sheet items for UK GAAP reporting, but have been approved for use as Own Funds for Solvency II.